greyspectrum/gpg-config/README.md

 # gpg-config
 Creates gpg keys for you, the easy way.

-You pick RSA or ECC and we take care of (most of) the rest.
+You pick RSA or ECC and the script take care of (most of) the rest.

-Very good script.
-Not virus.

 *Not done yet.
 Don't use me.
+Actaully pretty much a trainwreck until I have time to re-write and polish later this week.